tapanchudasama/rtCamp-assignment/README.md

 # rtCamp-assignment

+Please visit the site yelpcampsite.wordpress.com which I have developed as a part of a course I took on udemy.

 # custom-plugin: Things implemented
 1) Custom Post type 'Book' created (wp-book.php)
 2) Custom hierarchial taxonomy 'Book Category' created (wp-book.php)